 We sell stand-alone software that is subject to the software revenue recognition guidance.
-We periodically review selling prices to determine whether vendor-specific objective evidence ("VSOE") exists, and in some situations where we are unable to establish VSOE for undelivered elements, such as post-contract service, revenue is recognized ratably over the term of the service contract.
+We periodically review selling prices to determine whether VSOE exists, and in some situations where we are unable to establish VSOE for undelivered elements, such as post-contract service, revenue is recognized ratably over the term of the service contract.